GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/DeveloperGuidelines.rst

 `BSD/Allman Style <https://en.wikipedia.org/wiki/Indentation_style#Allman_style>`__.
 Key points to the GEOSX style are:

 #.
-Opening braces ( i.e. { ) go on the next line of any control statment, and are not indented from the control statement .
+Opening braces (i.e. "{") go on the next line of any control statement, and are not indented from the control statement.
 #.
 NO TABS.
 Only spaces.
-In case it isn't clear...NO TABS!
+In case it isn't clear ...
+NO TABS!
 #.
 2-space indentation

    .. code-block:: c

       for( int i=0 ; i<10 ; ++i )
       {
-        std::cout<<"blah"<<std::endl;
+        std::cout << "blah" << std::endl;
       }

 #.
 Try to stay under 100 character line lengths.
 To achieve this apply these rules in order